-A hemiplegic migraine is a rare form of migraine often confused with a stroke.
-In this type of migraine, a person may develop neurological symptoms, including weakness on one side of the body.
+Hemiplegic migraine is a rare form of migraine that some people confuse with a stroke.
+With this type of migraine, a person may also develop neurological symptoms, including numbness.

-Hemiplegic migraines come in two categories: familial hemiplegic migraine (FHM) and sporadic hemiplegic migraine (SHM).
+Hemiplegic migraine comes in two categories: familial hemiplegic migraine (FHM) and sporadic hemiplegic migraine (SHM).

-This article explores the symptoms, causes, and treatments for both types of hemiplegic migraine (HM).
+This article explores the symptoms, causes, and treatment options associated with both types of hemiplegic migraine.

-Typically, FHM symptoms are noticed first during childhood and adolescence and decrease with age.
+Typically, people begin to notice FHM symptoms during childhood and adolescence.
+Symptoms may decrease with age.

-Someone with SHM may be the first person in a family to be diagnosed.
-However, this does not rule out the possibility that they have a parent with the abnormal gene who has never experienced SHM symptoms.
+That said, the condition can still arise from a genetic anomaly, and it can sometimes overlap with FHM.
+This is because a person with SHM may be the first person in a family to receive a diagnosis.
+However, this does not rule out the possibility that they have a parent with the genetic trait who has never experienced symptoms.

-Although the symptoms of HM vary from person to person, they may include:
+Although the symptoms can vary from person to person, they may include:

 - unilateral body weakness in the face, arms, or legs

-- visual disturbances such as blind spots, light flashes, zigzag, or double vision
+- visual disturbances, such as blind spots, light flashes, zigzags, or double vision

 - numbness or tingling of the face or in an extremity, such as an arm or a leg